sigsum/sigsum-go/doc/tools.md

 is used for OpenSSH's `.authorized_keys` file.
 To specify a policy name, the option `sigsum-policy="<policy-name>"` can be used.
-For the sigsum tools, if neither of the `-p` or `-P` input options were given and a `sigsum-policy="<policy-name>"` option is found inside the submitter public key file, then that policy name is used.
+For the sigsum tools, if neither of the `-p` or `-P` input options were given and a `sigsum-policy="<policy-name>"` option is found inside the submitter public key file, then that named policy is used.

 Example: a submitter public key file that contains the following